The VDB operates a number of programs that support its mission:

 More on VDB events can be found in the News section.

 Since 2001, VDB has participated in an ongoing collaboration with Conversations at the Edge, a program of the Film, Video, New Media and Animation Department at the School of the Art Institute of Chicago, which takes place at the Gene Siskel Film Center in Chicago.
-The VDB has bought a number of important video and media artists to the attention of local audiences through this program, including:
+Through this program, the VDB has bought a number of important video and media artists to the attention of local audiences, including:

 TVTV (co-founder Allen Rucker and member Tom Weinberg)